muazsh/Mockingbird/README.md

 3.	`GetFxCallCounter`: Returns the number of calls of the mocked method.

 **Features**:
--	All compilers with c++11 and hight should compile Mockingbird, compilation tested on: MSVC, GCC, Clang, ICC, ICX, ARM and DJGPP.
+-	All compilers with c++11 and higher should compile Mockingbird, compilation tested on: MSVC, GCC, Clang, ICC, ICX, ARM and DJGPP.
 -	Mocking any virtual method (const and overloaded).
 -	Hiding any non-virtual method (const and overloaded).
 -	Counting number of calls of mocked/hidden methods.